Algoma Public Health

 We work with individuals, families and community partners to promote and protect health and to prevent disease

-Algoma Public Health delivers public health services and community programs within the Robinson-Huron Treaty, Robinson-Superior Treaty, and Treaty 9 territories.
+Algoma Public Health delivers services and programs within some of the Robinson-Huron Treaty, Robinson-Superior Treaty, and Treaty 9 territories, specifically within the traditional territories of the Michipicoten, Missanabie-Cree, Batchewana, Garden River, Thessalon, Mississauga, Serpent River, and Sagamok First Nations.

-We say miigwech to thank Indigenous peoples for taking care of this land from time immemorial.
+We say miigwech to thank Indigenous Peoples for continuing to take care of this land from time immemorial.
 We are all called to treat this sacred land, its plants, animals, stories and its Peoples with honour and respect.

-We are committed to the shared goal of Reconciliation.
+We commit to the shared goal of Truth and Reconciliation.

 - Accountability & Transparency